 If for any reason you would rather receive a blessing, the priest is happy to say a prayer for you.
 Simply cross your hands over your chest when you come forward during Communion, or instruct your child to do so.

 Deciding to join a church is an exciting milestone.
-If your discernment leads you to choose St. Luke’s as your church home, you will be surrounded by a faithful community for support and comfort on life’s pilgrimage.
-Just being present in worship and the life of the church means being active in this church.
+When your discernment leads you to choose St. Luke’s as your church home, you will be surrounded by a faithful community for support and comfort on life’s pilgrimage.
+Being present in worship and the life of the church means being active in this church.
 Formal membership can begin in several different ways.

-The priest would love to speak to you about the history of Baptism and Confirmation, and answer all of your questions about the Episcopal Church and St. Luke’s in particular.
+The priest is happy to speak to you about the history of Baptism and Confirmation and Reception, and answer all of your questions about the Episcopal Church and St. Luke’s in particular.

-For some, the next step is simply transferring your membership from your previous Episcopal Church, or Anglican Church.
+For some, the next step is simply transferring your membership from your previous Episcopal Church or Anglican Church.
+We are united through the worldwide Anglican Communion.

-If you would like to serve on vestry (the parish council) you would need to be baptized, confirmed, or have your letter transferred.
+If you would like to serve on vestry (the parish council) you would need to be baptized, confirmed, and have your letter of membership transferred.

 "What drew me to Historic St. Luke's was its joy in worship, the faithfulness of its longtime members, and its willingness to open wide the doors for more families and neighbors to discover its beauty.
 St. Luke's reminds us that God cares for the orphan, the widow, the immigrant, the outcast, those who mourn, those who long for justice, and those who are hungry.
 For that, I am grateful to preach, teach, and pray here."

 Mother Jane-Allison was born and baptized in the Episcopal Diocese of Louisiana, grew up in South Carolina, and received her Bachelor of Arts in English from Furman University.
 Mother Jane-Allison attended Sewanee: The University of the South’s School of Theology and graduated in 2015 with her Master of Divinity.
-She is pursuing her Doctorate of Ministry through Sewanee’s Advanced Degree Program.
+She completed her Doctor of Ministry through Sewanee’s Advanced Degree Program in 2024.

 Mother Jane-Allison was ordained to the transitional diaconate at Trinity Cathedral in Columbia, South Carolina in 2016 and to the priesthood at Christ Episcopal Church in Covington, Louisiana in 2017.
-She has served as chaplain at Christ Episcopal School Covington and as associate rector at Trinity New Orleans.
-She is the current Diocesan Youth Event Coordinator.
+She has served previously as Chaplain at Christ Episcopal School Covington, as Associate Rector at Trinity New Orleans, and Diocesan Youth Event Coordinator.

 There are so many ways to support our mission.
 Contact us to find out more about volunteer opportunities, fundraising events, and serving in worship and hospitality.